 OK, not everyone’s a fan of goofy rhymes, but think of all the heroes who are admired for their savvy strategies.
 James Bond?
 Check.
 MacGyver?
 For sure.
-Hannibal from The A-Team?
-He popularized the catchphrase “I love it when a plan comes together,” so there you go!
+Hannibal from the A-Team?
+He popularized the catchphrase: “I love it when a plan comes together.”

 And if there’s one thing you do every day, it’s SLEEP.
-According to Statistics Canada, most adults need somewhere between 7 and 9 hours of sleep every night to feel refreshed.
-Get what you need, and so many everyday things get better: Your mental sharpness, memory, mood and self-control, while your stress levels and appetite are both kept in check.
-At the same time, a host of health risks caused by lack of sleep are reduced: Heart disease, stroke, type 2 diabetes, arthritis, and premature aging.
+According to Statistics Canada, most adults need somewhere between seven and nine hours of sleep every night to feel refreshed.
+Get the sleep you need, and so many everyday things get better: your mental sharpness, memory, mood and self-control.
+As a bonus, a host of health risks caused by lack of sleep are reduced: heart disease, stroke, type 2 diabetes, arthritis, and premature aging.

 Think sleep is all about being lazy?
 Think again!